Member and insurer access

 p) Guarantee, directly or indirectly healing of a sickness, injury or any other pathology;

 q) Suggest or encourage a Client to do an illegal or fraudulent act;

 r) Make public the name of the client or information that may cause him harm on social networks, such as Facebook, Twitter, LinkedIn, Instagram, etc., without his consent.

 4.2.1.
 The Member must, to the extent of his possibilities, contribute to, and help to the development of the Réseau by exchanging his knowledge and his experiences with other Members and students, and by participating to courses and continuous education training.

 4.2.2.
-The Réseau may, upon recommendation of the professional inspection committee or the discipline committee, require any Member of the Réseau to successfully complete an internship or course or require him to do both at the same time.
+The Réseau may, upon recommendation of the professional inspection committee or the discipline committee, require any Member of the Réseau to successfully complete a continuing education training.
 Such decisions are final and cannot be appealed.

 4.2.3.
-The Réseau may, upon recommendation of the professional inspection committee or the discipline committee, suspend the right to practice subject to the Réseau authority the professional activities of any Member of the Réseau that require him to successfully complete an internship or course or that require him to do both as the same time until such Member is exonerated of the requirement.
+The Réseau may, upon recommendation of the professional inspection committee or the discipline committee, suspend the right to practice subject to the Réseau authority the professional activities of any Member of the Réseau that require him to successfully complete a continuing education training until such Member is exonerated of the requirement.
 Such decisions are final and cannot be appealed.

 4.2.4.
 In case of repeated failures of a professional development course combined with a suspension, the Réseau may, after having obtained written notice from the professional inspection committee and after having given the Member the opportunity to submit his written representations, remove him from the Réseau.
 The Member will be informed of the Réseau decision, which is final and cannot be appealed.